k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: A single database residing on a dedicated PostgreSQL server, residing on a single node server to increase access speed and reduce network latency.

-\- B: Multiple Digital Entities (or Logical Unit Instances), each stored as an SQLite micro-database (MicroDB) that is compressed and stored on a Cassandra distributed database.
+\- B: Multiple Digital Entities (or LUI), each stored as an SQLite MicroDB that is compressed and stored on a Cassandra distributed database.

 \- C: A single binary file pointing to different databases distributed across external networks.